📚

 Image from Wikipedia

-Incoming radiation from the sun is the main source of energy on Earth and is distributed unevenly due to seasons and latitude.
-Latitude measures horizontal distance away from the equator.
+Incoming radiation from the sun is the main source of energy on Earth and is distributed unevenly due to seasons and latitude. latitude is a measurement of distance away from the equator or the midpoint on Earth.
 As you look at points farther away from the equator, the rays of light from the sun hit Earth at a more indirect angle and deposit less solar radiation.
 This causes the environment farther from the equator to be colder and to support less plant life.
-This can also help explain the regional location of biomes!

 Seasons are caused by the fact that Earth is tilted on its axis.
-As our planet moves around the sun, the northern hemisphere is pointed at the sun in June-August and the southern hemisphere is pointed at the sun around December-February.
+As it moves around the sun the northern hemisphere is pointed at the sun in June-August and the southern hemisphere is pointed at the sun around December-February.

 Earth’s Geography and Climate

 Weather and climate are both influenced by solar radiation and the geographic features on Earth.
-First, we have to understand the difference in these terms in regards to time or chronology.
+First, we have to understand the difference in these terms.
 Climate is long-term trends or patterns in atmospheric conditions (think 30+ years of temperature and rainfall averages).
-Climate is what is used to describe the general patterns of a region; for example, a biome located at five degrees latitude could attribute its long-term warm climate to equatorial proximity.
 The weather is short-term events or conditions that occur; for example, a statement like "It's raining outside" is a comment on the current weather.
 The combination of wind patterns and geographic features like mountains create weather and climate conditions on land.
-Because water and land heat up at different rates, temperature differences occur throughout the day.
+Because water and land heat up at different rates, temperature differences occur throughout the day and cause air to move around.

-One special condition is the development of rain shadows, which are a region of land that has become drier because a higher elevation area blocks precipitation from reaching the land.
+One special condition is the development of rain shadows or a region of land that has become drier because a higher elevation area blocks precipitation from reaching the land.
 Often, deserts are located behind large mountain ranges that are blocking precipitation.

 El Niño and La Niña